 The 2016 Six Nations Championship again saw Hogg in the thick of the action, scoring tries against France and Ireland, the latter an inspired 55-metre individual effort after collecting a high ball.
 He was also widely praised for his creativity throughout the tournament, setting up tries against the French and Italy.
 Hogg was subsequently named as the Player of the Tournament.

 The Warriors full-back received his 50th cap against France in 6 Nations becoming the youngest Scot to ever do so.
 Since making his international debut he's started every 6 Nations game, November International, Summer International & RWC games which he has been available for.

 In January 2017, he was included in Scotland's squad to compete in the 2017 Six Nations tournament.

 Hogg was awarded the 2017 Six Nations Player of the Championship for his outstanding performances, taking the award for the 2nd consecutive year.

-In April 2017, Hogg was named as one of the 41 man squad for the British & Irish Lions to NZ.
+In April 2017, he was named as one of the 41 man squad for the British & Irish Lions to NZ.
 Mature beyond his years, the Scottish full-back has already broken through the 50-cap barrier for his country and that experience will serve him well four years on from his first Tour.
-Hogg has made 5 appearances for the Lions.

 Hogg made two appearances for the British and Irish Lions on their tour to New Zealand in 2017 before sustaining a facial bone fracture in the match against the Crusaders, he was ruled out for the rest of the tour.